 Sierra Duo — live concerts clips

 Golden Oldies!
-A couple of random Youtube videos of the Philadelphia Orchestra on tour (back when John had slightly more hair).
+A random Youtube videos of the Philadelphia Orchestra on tour (back when John had slightly more hair).